tpaau-17DB/coding-style/src/RUST.md

 // This is bad:
 use module::*;

-// This is the correct way:
+// This is the correct, cleaner way: use module::{Element, function};
-use module::{element, function};
 ```

 #### Indentation
 Use one tab as a single indentation level.
 Regular space characters are
-unacceptable as they make indentation level impossible to customize like
+unacceptable as they make indentation impossible to customize.
-with tabs.

 #### Line Length
 Lines should be no more than 80 characters in length.
 In some rare cases this
 limit can be exceeded, like when pasting an url or other string that can't be
-broken up into several smaller strings.
+broken up into elements.